How to Reverse Engineer a Polymer Clay Design Without Wasting Scrap

 - Document failures: Take photos of what went wrong.
 These are your most valuable learning tools.

-- Iterate fast: Make 3-5 quick prototypes rather than one "perfect" piece.
+- Iterate fast: Make a few quick prototypes rather than one polished piece.

 A lot of recognizable polymer clay looks can be studied through a handful of repeatable technique families: terrazzo chips, mokume gane swirls, sliced canes, mica-shift effects, or surface stamping.